Midhurst: Culture

 The Midhurst Music, Arts and Drama Festival (MADhurst) is an annual community event that brings together the creative, artistic & musical talent of Midhurst.
 It takes place at multiple venues in and around Midhurst for ten days every summer, culminating on August Bank Holiday in a Carnival Parade (organised by the Town Council) and Grand Finale celebration with stalls, a music festival, clowns, food and more at the Midhurst Sports Ground.
 The programme for each festival varies from year to year, but typically includes evening and lunchtime concerts (classical, swing, folk and jazz), an art trail, an artisan fair, a 'family fun day' for young children, theatre and dance performances, a local Gardeners Question Time, a short story competition and numerous workshops on creative skills, plus a range fringe events such as exhibitions, beer festivals, quiz nights, treasure trails and others.
 The event brings together the whole community to manage the box office, arrange workshops, help with PR and social media, provide security and everything needed for a smooth-running festival.

 The Midhurst Medieval Festival takes place annually in the Old Town, in early May, featuring re-enactments, falconry, spinning and weaving demonstrations, have-a-go archery, medieval music, stalls and medieval food.

 The architectural heritage of Tudor, Georgian and Victorian buildings in Midhurst is considerable, with 106 listed structures.
 The Midhurst Society was founded in 1969 to help conserve this heritage.
 The Society aims to preserve, protect and improve local features of historic or public interest.
 It promotes high standards of planning and architecture and seeks to enhance the local environment and amenities, in liaison with public authorities.
 A biannual magazine "Midhurst Magazine" is published to encourage interest in the local past, present and future.

-The Knockhundred Shuttles a Midhurst-based mixed Morris Dancing club, meets regularly to practice, and appears in numerous country festivals.
+The Knockhundred Shuttles a Midhurst-based mixed Morris Dancing club, meets regularly to practise, and appears in numerous country festivals.
 The Midhurst Players present 3–4 amateur dramatic productions each year, the Midhurst Art Society and the Midhurst Camera Club each hold summer exhibitions each year, and the Midhurst Choral Society gives periodic recitals.

 Film: In 2010 Midhurst featured as a set for the television series Foyle's War.
 In 2014 the Midhurst Together Group facilitated the community production of the "Midhurst Happy Video", based on the original song by Pharrell Williams.

 Social Media: The town has an internet presence with a Town Council website, a "VisitMidhurst" website focused on the information needs of tourists, a community Facebook page, Twitter feed and Pinterest page.
 About ten community organisations are also active on social media, and many of them have websites.